Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

     * Updating block has a new format
       * ```updateMemBlock('newInfo', 'block_0');``` has changed to ```updateMemBlock('newInfo', 0);```

+**NOTE**: Memory Sotrage version one is still available and works.
+It will remain up so those new to the macro editor can observe how this has changed over time.

 ## Inspiration

 * As I dove deeper into Macros, I learned that I can create some really fantastic tools for my users, but the more creative I got, the more complex the challenge.